EolnMsuk/SkipCord-2/README.md

   Removes all active timeouts from members and lists the affected usernames.

 - **!hush**
-  Server mutes everyone in the Streaming VC (excluding allowed users) and logs the impacted users.
+  Server mutes everyone in the Streaming VC (excluding allowed users).

 - **!secret**
-  Server mutes and deafens everyone in the Streaming VC (excluding allowed users) for stricter control.
+  Server mutes and deafens everyone in the Streaming VC (excluding allowed users).

 - **!rhush**
   Lifts the mute status from all members in the Streaming VC.